jackdignamit/Azure-Honeypot-SIEM-Attack-Analysis-Lab/README.md

 1. Observe some of the ingested logs using KQL filters.
 To start, input **"SecurityEvent"** in a new query and press run.
 It will output all security related logs.
 <img width="1760" height="1088" alt="Screenshot 2025-10-03 154830" src="https://github.com/user-attachments/assets/8b94f1cb-2230-4abc-ac2d-430aaff2b521" />

-2. To filter for attacker's failed login alerts, set **| where EventID == 4625**.
-You can further filter using Account, TimeGenerated, Computer, Activity, and IpAddress information using a pipe under "project".
+2. To filter for attacker's failed login alerts, set **| where EventID == 4625** under SecurityEvent.
+You can also filter using Account, TimeGenerated, Computer, Activity, and IpAddress information using a pipe under the field named "project".
 _The pipe passes the result of one command as input to the next command._

 **SecurityEvent